On the Two Paths Theorem and the Two Disjoint Paths Problem: Two paths theorem

 where the order on $\mathbb{N}\times\mathbb{N}$ is the lexicographic product of the usual order $<$.
-Said otherwise we choose $P$ to maximise the order of the component of $G-P$ containing $C-x-y-z$ while minimising the length of $P$.
+Said otherwise we choose $P$ to maximise the order of the component of $G-P$ containing $C-\{x,y,z\}$ while minimising the length of $P$.
 In particular, $P$ is induced.

 Take $u$ an inner vertex of $P$.
-We prove that $u$ is $C\cup P$-connected to $C-x-y-z$.
-By contradiction assume not.
-Let $v,w\in P$ be such that $vPw$ contains $u$ as an inner vertex and is the longest subpath of $P$ whose inner vertices are all not $C\cup P$-connected to $C-x-y-z$.
-As $P$ is induced and as $vPw$ contains at least $u$ as an inner vertex, $G$ does not contain $vw$.
+We prove that $u$ is $C\cup P$-connected to $C-\{x,y,z\}$.
+For the sake of contradiction, assume not.
+We build a crossing of $C$ in $G$.

+Let $v,w\in P$ be such that $vPw$ is the longest subpath of $P$ containing $u$ as an inner vertex and whose inner vertices are all not $C\cup P$-connected to $C-\{x,y,z\}$.
+As $P$ is induced and as $vPw$ contains at least $u$ as an inner vertex, $G$ does not contain~$vw$.

 Consider $G+vw$.
 By maximality of $G$, $C$ is crossed in $G+vw$.
 Let $(P_1,P_2)$ be a crossing of $C$ in $G+vw$, with, say, $vw\in E(P_1)$.
 The path $P_2$ must contain some inner vertex of $vPw$ as otherwise $(P_2,P_1vPwP_1)$ would be a crossing of $C$ in $G$.